godotengine/godot-docs/tutorials/scripting/nodes_and_scene_instances.rst

 .. image:: img/nodes_and_scene_instances_ui_scene_example.png

-To get the Tween node, you would use the following code.
+To get the AnimationPlayer node, you would use the following code.

 .. tabs::
  .. code-tab:: gdscript GDScript